 The Infection and Immunity Research Group aims to study such topics in a comprehensive manner by using innovative biomedical, clinical, and translational approaches.
 Members come from various clinical and scientific disciplines within the Faculty of Dentistry, whom collaborate extensively with local and international partners.
-Their research is supported by a modern, well-equipped suite of laboratory facilities located within the Prince Philip Dental Hospital, known as the Centralized Research Laboratories.
+Their research is supported by a modern, well-equipped suite of laboratory facilities located within the Prince Philip Dental Hospital, known as the Central Research Laboratories.

 Our principal research focuses: